Keeping Your Money Safe: Guide to FDIC Coverage Limits

 How Much Is Covered Under FDIC Insurance Limits?

-It is critical to know the extent of insurance coverage when it comes to your deposit accounts.
-For FDIC insurance limits, the current limit is $250,000 per depositor, per bank.
+It is critical to know how far FDIC limits extend for deposit accounts.
+The maximum FDIC insurance amount is $250,000 per depositor, per bank.

 It's important to note that what's insured and what portion of your assets are protected is an aggregate amount, not an individual amount for each account.

-But, you're bound by these limits at that bank only.
-If you were to hold a $250,000 CD at Bank A and another $250,000 CD at Bank B, the principal in both CDs would be fully protected by the FDIC insurance limit.
+You're bound by the FDIC insurance limits at that bank only.
+If you were to hold a $250,000 CD at Bank A and another $250,000 CD at Bank B, the principal in both CDs would be fully protected by the FDIC limits.

 However, this doesn't work if you have these CD accounts at different branches of the same bank.